hanshsieh/moneywiz-to-firefly/README.md

 Please star this repository if it helps you! :)

 # Usage
+## Prerequisites
+This tool is written in NodeJS.
+Please install
+- nodejs >= 20
+  To install it, you can follow the instructions at the [official site](https://nodejs.org/en/download).
+- Unix-based OS

+## Local Migration
 Before you actually do the migration, it's highly suggested that you do the migration to a local Firefly instance to check it everything works as expected.
 See [here](./local/README.md) for the instructions for deploying a local Firefly instance.